ashu2764/Ecomm-Website/Readme.md

 - Click the "Load Products" button to fetch product data from the API.

+Sory By :

+- Click the "Sort by" dropdown to sort the product by price.

 Dynamic Product Grid:

 - Products are displayed in a grid format with a responsive layout (3 per row on desktops, 2 on tablets, 1 on mobile).